geoffwoollard/stat545a-2013-hw06_woollard-geo/README.md

 These scripts examines world demographics, as part of a university course taught by [Dr. Jennifer Bryan](http://www.stat.ubc.ca/~jenny/).
 Her course materials are [here](https://github.com/jennybc/STAT545A).
 The [official gapminder site](http://www.gapminder.org/) has videos.
+I drew from [stackoverflow](http://stackoverflow.com/) threads, and examples from Dr. Bryan and classmates.
+I have attributed in the code as much as I can reasonably recall at this time.

 To examine life expectancy and population the world over, first clone the repository, then run the shell script `setup.sh`.